dirigeants/klasa/guides/Getting Started/Settings.md

 ## Options

 Below is a list of all schema piece options that can be configured when adding or modifying pieces.
-You can find the full documentation at {@link SchemaPieceOptions}.
+You can find the full documentation at {@link SchemaEntryOptions}.

-{@typedef SchemaPieceOptions}
+{@typedef SchemaEntryOptions}

 ### Default option